Japanese pottery and porcelain: Vessel types

+The various features of a vessel such as the opening, rim, neck, wall, inside, foot, surface markings, etc. all have standardised names in Japanese.

 History

 Jōmon period

 In the Neolithic period (c.
 11th millennium BC), the earliest soft earthenware was made.

 During the early Jōmon period in the 6th millennium BC typical coil-made ware appeared, decorated with hand-impressed rope patterns.
 Jōmon pottery developed a flamboyant style at its height and was simplified in the later Jōmon period.
 The pottery was formed by coiling clay ropes and fired in an open fire.

 Yayoi period

 In about the 4th–3rd centuries BC Yayoi period, Yayoi pottery appeared which was another style of earthenware characterised by a simple pattern or no pattern.
 Jōmon, Yayoi, and later Haji ware shared the firing process but had different styles of design.

 Kofun period

 In the 3rd to 4th centuries AD, the anagama kiln, a roofed-tunnel kiln on a hillside, and the potter's wheel appeared, brought to Kyushu island from the Korean peninsula.

 The anagama kiln could produce stoneware, Sue pottery, fired at high temperatures of over 1200–1300 C, sometimes embellished with accidents produced when introducing plant material to the kiln during the reduced-oxygen phase of firing.
 Its manufacture began in the 5th century and continued in outlying areas until the 14th century.
 Although several regional variations have been identified, Sue was remarkably homogeneous throughout Japan.
 The function of Sue pottery, however, changed over time: during the Kofun period (AD 300–710) it was primarily funerary ware; during the Nara period (710–94) and the Heian period (794–1185), it became an elite tableware; and finally it was used as a utilitarian ware and for the ritual vessels for Buddhist altars.

 Contemporary Haji ware and haniwa funerary objects were earthenware like Yayoi.